mayadata-io/oep-e2e/litmus/director/TCID-DIR-INSTALL-ON-LOCAL-HP/README.md

 ## Details

-- Install DOP using helm with SSD underheath
+- Install DOP using helm with SSD underneath

 ## Prerequisites

 - K8s should be installed in the cluster.
-- Every component of DOP cluster should be healthy and running.
+- Openebs should be installed on the cluster.

 ## Steps Performed in the test

-- Clone director-charts-internal Repository
+- Clone director-charts-internal repository .
-- Get into latest release directory of helm chart
+- Get into latest release directory of helm chart .
-- Create secret having maya-init repo access
+- Create secret having maya-init repo access .
 `kubectl create secret docker-registry directoronprem-registry-secret --docker-server=registry.mayadata.io --docker-username=<docker-user>--docker-password=<docker-password>
 `
 - Create clusterrolebinding